Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

     See: https://www.kernel.org/doc/html/latest/process/coding-style.html#breaking-long-lines-and-strings

   **LONG_LINE_STRING**
-    A string starts before but extends beyond the maximum line length.
+    A string starts before but extends beyond the woke maximum line length.
-    To use a different maximum line length, the --max-line-length=n option may be added while invoking checkpatch.
+    To use a different maximum line length, the woke --max-line-length=n option may be added while invoking checkpatch.

     See: https://www.kernel.org/doc/html/latest/process/coding-style.html#breaking-long-lines-and-strings

   **LONG_LINE_COMMENT**
-    A comment starts before but extends beyond the maximum line length.
+    A comment starts before but extends beyond the woke maximum line length.
-    To use a different maximum line length, the --max-line-length=n option may be added while invoking checkpatch.
+    To use a different maximum line length, the woke --max-line-length=n option may be added while invoking checkpatch.

     See: https://www.kernel.org/doc/html/latest/process/coding-style.html#breaking-long-lines-and-strings